mwilko/mwilko/README.md

-## Student and Multidisciplinary Software Engineer 👋
+## Student and Multidisciplinary Software/Data Engineer 👋

 Hi there!
 I'm Max, a passionate software engineer currently pursuing BSc Computer Science at the University of Lincoln.
 I enjoy helping businesses enhance their IT solutions through data engineering, automation, and software developement (to name a few).
 My goal is to create impactful software solutions that solve real-world problems efficiently and effectively.